- Active Health

 If you have terminated employment with all contributing employers to this Plan but have not reached your normal or early retirement date, you will be entitled to a distribution of your Individual Account, provided at least twelve consecutive months have passed since your most recent employment in Covered Employment or Non-Covered Electrical Employment in the Electrical Construction Contracting Industry in Los Angeles, Orange, Riverside, San Bernardino, Inyo or Mono Counties or if you have been awarded a pension from the IBEW (I.O.
 Pension) or NEBF.
 The Electrical Construction Contracting Industry includes all employers who pay contributions to the Plan pursuant to the terms of a collective bargaining agreement and all employers performing comparable work who are not signatory to collective bargaining agreements requiring contributions to the Plan.
 For the period September 31, 2010 through December 1, 2011, the Electrical Construction Industry did not include the United States Department of Defense.

-For applications for distribution of benefits due to the termination of employment received between December 1, 2010 and December 31, 2014 if the Participant severed employment with all contributing Employees and worked less than 500 Covered Hours in the twelve-month period.
-The Participant will be eligible for a distribution as long as he has not returned to Covered Employment before receiving the distribution.
+For applications for distribution of benefits due to the termination of employment received on and after December 1, 2010, if the Participant has severed employment with all contributing Employees and worked less than 500 Covered Hours in the twelve-month period before the date of distribution, the Participant will be eligible for a distribution of his or her Individual Account as long as the Participant has not returned to Covered Employment before receiving the distribution.